deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 <center> Trained on images of stars and moons (top row), a three-layer MLP correctly classifies new examples from an i.i.d. test set.
 However, testing it on an o.o.d test set (bottom row) reveals the shortcut: The network has learned to associate object location with a category. </center>

 Note that a convolutional net wouldn't take this shortcut.
 We explicitly prevent this, by building in translation invariance into CNNs; by iterating over patches of the image, we compute the similarity to the same, reusable "prototype" feature.
 Thus the NN doesn't learn a "vertical edge in the upper right corner" feature, and a "vertical edge in the upper middle" and so on.
 It learns a single "vertical edge" feature, and the for-loops hardcoded into the convolution operation scan the entire image for it.
 Consider this foreshadowing.

-The end result is a piecewise function - in the case where the activation function is the ReLU, it's a piecewise linear function.

-Conclusion: NNs generalize by [similarity-based abstraction](https://www.youtube.com/watch?v=3Nxe7J07TQY).

-> Never attribute to high-level abilities that which can be adequately explained by shortcut learning.

 #### NNs learn shortcuts because they are "easy to vary"